Son of murdered banker ‘still haunted by nightmares’

 After the reinvestigation was launched, the family said they have lost confidence in the police.

-Asked by Sky News whether Ms Farrell should resign over the issue, Mr Wilson told the broadcaster: “There’s no other option.
+Asked by Sky News whether Ms Farrell should resign over the issue, Andrew Wilson said: “There’s no other option.
 I felt that if she can’t get a grasp of what’s going on, then how can she lead?”

-Speaking at a Scottish Police Authority Board meeting on Thursday November 28, Ms Farrell said she wanted to acknowledge the 20th anniversary of Mr Wilson’s murder, as the force made a fresh appeal for information.
+Ms Farrell said Police Scotland are committed to the investigation and urged anyone with information to contact them.

+She said: “I would repeat our appeal that anyone with information please contact us, on 101 or through the dedicated online portal which can be found on our website.

-She said: “A new investigation team is in place and detectives will examine evidence gathered over the last 20 years, as well as investigate new opportunities for fresh lines of inquiry such as advantages in technology and forensic testing.
+“A new investigation team is in place and detectives will examine all evidence gathered over the last 20 years, as well as investigate new opportunities for fresh lines of inquiry, such as advances in technology and forensic testing.

-“We are committed to this reinvestigation and I would underline our support of Alistair’s family and our resolute determination to bring those involved in Alistair’s murder to justice.”
+“We are committed to this reinvestigation and I would underline our support for Alistair’s family and our resolute determination to bring those involved in Alistair’s murder to justice.”

+It comes after Ms Farrell spoke about the police determination to solve the case at a Scottish Police Authority Board meeting last Thursday, which was the 20th anniversary of the murder.

-Asked outside the meeting whether she would be resigning, Ms Farrell told Sky News: “I won’t be resigning.
+Asked outside the meeting whether she will resign, Ms Farrell told Sky News: “I won’t be resigning.
 I am committed to us getting answers and finding the people responsible for the murder.”

+Mr Swinney said Ms Farrell has assured him police are focused on catching whoever murdered Mr Wilson.

+He said: “I understand the depth of the concern of the Wilson family, and I cannot imagine what it has been like to experience the sense of loss that they have experienced in such awful circumstances for the last 20 years.

 Police have launched a public portal where people can submit information about the murder which can be accessed at https://mipp.police.uk/operation/96HO020108N02-PO1.